BrickMMO/tasks/deployment.markdown

 Great!
 You have learned lots of great languages!
 You can build a website!
 But how do you deploy that website?
 How do we upload our website to Internet?

-By the end of the program you will want a professional domain name.
+By the end of the proggram you will want a professional domain name.
 I purchased my domain name ([codeadam.ca](https://codeadam.ca)) from [GoDaddy](https://www.godaddy.com/).
 And a hosting service (I use the [Google Cloud](https://cloud.google.com/)).
 But for now, let's deploy a website using a variety of free services.

 For this task you will create a basic one page website using HTML and CSS with a few details about you: